-1. Scholastic Requirements given on page 79 of the Catalogue for undergraduate students, with the exception of paragraph 5, also apply to Fifth-Year students.
+1. Scholastic Requirements given on page 82 of the Catalogue for undergraduate students, with the exception of paragraphs 5 and 6, also apply to Fifth-Year students.

 2. In the case of a student registered for a Master's Degree and holding an Assistantship or Teaching Fellowship, the actual number of hours per week required by the teaching shall be deducted from the total number of units for which the student may register.